barsoom/devbook/deploy_without_downtime/README.md

 * **Adding tables** is always safe.

+* **Changing column types** is probably not safe.
+One case is safe though - changing a :string to :text (internally VARCHAR(255) to TEXT).
+This is because they are essentially compatible, and :text can hold more data than :string.
+But the other way may truncate data.

 * **Removing tables** is never safe.

   Just like with removing columns, deploy them in two steps: